 Education and Local Aid

-My top two funding priorities every year are Chapter 70 state aid to cities and towns for K-12 education and unrestricted local aid.
+My top two funding priorities remain Chapter 70 state aid to cities and towns for K-12 education and unrestricted local aid.

 Unrestricted local aid from the state provides essential funding to supplement municipal revenue.
-This helps take some of the burden off of homeowners and local business.
+This helps take some of the burden off homeowners and local businesses.

 Meeting the Climate Crisis Challenge

-Safeguarding Our Environment Generally and School Grounds Specifically
+Safeguarding Our Environment, Food Supply, and School Grounds

 Campaign Finance Reform